abel-yelin/puzzle-durov-today/data/md/how-to-contributing-to-gitbase.md

 Don't hesitate to contact the project maintainers if you have any questions or need further clarification on how to contribute.

-Thank you for your interest in contributing to GitBase!
-We look forward to your contributions and working together to make GitBase even better.
+Thank you for your interest in contributing to Major!
+We look forward to your contributions and working together to make Major even better.